MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 Alternatively, use the **Sync Shipments** action in the Shopify Sales Orders or Shopify Shop pages.

 You can schedule the task to be performed in an automated manner.
 Learn more at [Schedule recurring tasks](background.md#to-schedule-recurring-tasks).

-> [!Important]
-> The location, including blank location, defined in the Posted Shipment Line must have a matching record in the Shopify Location.
-Otherwise, this line won't be sent back to Shopify.
-Learn more at [Location mapping](synchronize-orders.md#location-mapping).

 Remember to run **Synchronize Orders from Shopify** to update the fulfillment status of an order in [!INCLUDE[prod_short](../includes/prod_short.md)].
 The connector archives completely paid and fulfilled orders in both Shopify and [!INCLUDE[prod_short](../includes/prod_short.md)], provided that the conditions are met.